torquefi/torque_docs/docs/resources/01_glossary.md

 # Glossary

 ## tTokens
 When a user creates a Boost vehicle, `tTokens` are minted to represent their claim.
 These tokens initially map 1:1 with users' deposited funds and are redeemable through the Torque dApp or by interacting directly with Torque smart contracts.
 The protocol diversifies yield by routing funds to the best on-chain opportunities.
-Future utility for `tTokens` is expected to evolve as the protocol grows.
+New `tToken` use cases may develop.

 ## Liquidation
 If the value of your collateral drops below a certain threshold, your position can be liquidated.
 For example, with Bitcoin, the loan-to-value (LTV) limit is currently 75%, and for Ether, it’s 83%.
-If you deposit $10,000 worth of Ether, the maximum you can safely borrow is $7,800.
+If you deposit $10,000 worth of Ether, the maximum you can safely borrow is $8,300.
 If the collateral value decreases and the LTV exceeds the limit, a portion of your collateral may be liquidated to maintain the health of the protocol.

 ## ERC-20
 ERC-20 is a technical standard for fungible tokens on the Ethereum blockchain.
-Torque utilizes this standard for its native TORQ token and tokenized assets like Torque ETH (tETH) and Torque USD (TUSD), ensuring compatibility across the DeFi ecosystem.
+Torque utilizes this standard for its native Torque (TORQ) token and tokenized assets like Torque ETH (tETH) and Torque USD (TUSD), ensuring compatibility across the DeFi ecosystem.

 ## Smart Contract
 A self-executing contract with the terms of the agreement written directly into code.
 These contracts automatically enforce and verify the conditions without the need for intermediaries.